slatedocs/slate/source/includes/_apiv1.md

 Listing Value | required | Description
 --------- | ----------- | -----------
-listing_id | true | Your unique identifier for the listing, used for adding or deleting a record mojo_id | false | Associated MojoPages ID for listing will map automatically if you include it name | true | Name of the business address | true | Address of the business address_extended | false | Second address of the business if there is one
+listing_id | true | Your unique identifier for the listing, used for adding or deleting a record mojo_id | false | Claims a Business based on mojo_id, will automap or create new listing when not included name | true | Name of the business address | true | Address of the business address_extended | false | Second address of the business if there is one